lemlac/mulem/docs/reference.md

 print("{x}")     -- Prints "1"
 ```

-To capture a mutable variable, you must least each variable in the `@capture` decorator.
+To capture a mutable variable, you must mark it with the `@capture` decorator.
 This helps make it easy to see which functions can mutate other variables and which don't.
-You can capture multiple variables at once with commas `,`.
-Each captured variable must be listed.
+You just have to use `@capture` on the first assignment of a variable—subsequent assignments will mutate the variable.
 This follows the same practice as `import` and `inherit` where all words in a given context are listed out clearly so that there are no accident name collisions or hidden gotchas.

 ```
 mu count = 0
 mu squared = 1
 mu cubed = 1

-@capture(count, squared, cubed)
 addCount() =
-    count += 1
+    @capture count += 1
-    squared = count * count
+    @capture squared = count * count
-    cubed = squared * count
+    @capture cubed = squared * count

 addCount()
 addCount()